eowino/release-automation/bin/Resume-workflow.md

 - everywhere there's a call to git merge should use the `It seems a merge failed` error message too ✅
 - change all usages of `spawn` to `exec` ✅
-- use initial state
+- use initial state ✅
-- consider switching from 'Would you like to push to a staging branch?' to 'create a PR into a staging branch'
+- consider switching from 'Would you like to push to a staging branch?' to 'create a PR into a staging branch' ✅

-branchName,
-baseBranch,
-selectedBranches,
-mergedBranches,
-branches to mergeBranch,

-## Description

-- [x] Description of feature/fix here
+- git checkout the branch as a precaution ✅
+- list branches already merged ✅
+- rename release-progress to release-progress-complete onComplete so its not read next time